 The business-type activities are funded with utility fees and charges.
-After several years in which the City decided to defer utility rate increases, effective July 1, 2005, July 1, 2006 and subsequently on January 1, of every year since, the City increased utility rates by five percent each.
-The rate increases are restricted by a Charter provision limiting annual utility rate increases to no more than five percent without a vote of the citizens.
-The rate increases are consistent with financial proformas prepared with the issuance of revenue bonds in 1999 and were necessary to maintain a revenue coverage ratio above the rate promised to the bond holders in the revenue bond covenants.
+Utility rate increases are restricted by a Charter provision limiting annual utility rate increases to no more than five percent without a vote of the citizens.
+These annual five percent rate increases are consistent with financial proformas are necessary to maintain a revenue coverage ratios.
 Similar rate increases are anticipated over the next several years to generate sufficient revenue to fund operations and provide adequate funds for anticipated capital replacement projects.